Career of Lionel Messi: 2012–2013: Record-breaking calendar year, fourth Ballon d'Or, and Messidependencia

-Messi continued to struggle with injury throughout 2013, eventually parting ways with his long-time personal physiotherapist.
-Further damage to his hamstring sustained on 12 May ended his goalscoring streak of 21 consecutive league games, a worldwide record; he had netted 33 goals during his run, including a four-goal display against Osasuna on 27 January in a 5–1 home win, and on 30 March, he became the first player ever to score consecutively against all 19 opposition teams in La Liga, with a goal in a 2–2 away draw against Celta Vigo.
-With 60 goals in all competitions, including 46 goals in La Liga, he finished the campaign as league top scorer in Spain and Europe for the second consecutive year, becoming the first player in history to win the European Golden Shoe three times.
+Messi continued to struggle with injury throughout 2013.
+Further damage to his hamstring in May ended his goalscoring streak of 21 consecutive league games, a worldwide record.
+With 60 goals in all competitions, including 46 goals in La Liga, he finished the season as the league top scorer in Spain and Europe for the second consecutive year, becoming the first player in history to win the European Golden Shoe three times.